Here we are in the early part of January 2015 and the state of cryptocurrency looks pretty bad.

 GAW Exit From Mining

 GAW Miners launched their always-profitable Hashlets (mining contracts) back in August 2014.
 Various flavours were available which mined different coins and pools.
-In late October/early November, the CEO announced the company was switching tack and that it was creating its own altcoin (PayCoin) and would allow coin owners to use that coin to make purchases from hundreds of merchants online (PayBase).
+In late October/early November, the CEO announced the company was switching tack and that it was creating its own altcoin (PayCoin) and would allow coin owners to use that coin to make purchases from hundreds of merchants online (PayBase – no longer exists).
 It was supposed to bring cryptocurrency to the masses in a way that Bitcoin just hadn’t managed.

 I joined GAW in September and had several Hashlets mining small amounts BTC for me.
 I had a reinvestment strategy laid out but what I found was GAW were constantly changing their goals and their goalposts.
 And they missed pretty much every deadline they ever set.
 They also made promises they never kept either.
 So it became impossible to think of them as a long-term investment.